+The external timbers and rainwater fittings are painted.

+Communal areas There are no communal areas.
+Garages and permanent outbuildings Visually inspected.
+There is a outbuilding in the rear garden.
+This is of brick/stone construction, beneath a pitched roof being overlaid in metal sheeting.

+Outside areas and boundaries Visually inspected.
+The property has garden areas to the front and rear.
+The garden areas are surfaced in grass, chip stones, paving, planting and shrubbery.
+The boundaries are formed in timber fencing and stone walls.
+A timber shed is in place.

+Ceilings Visually inspected from floor level.
+The ceilings are of lath/plaster and plasterboard construction.
+There are traditional cornice features in place in some rooms.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls and partitions are of plaster on the hard and plasterboard wall construction.
+The internal walls and partitions are of lath/plaster, plaster on the hard and plasterboard construction.
+There are areas of laminate panelling.

+Internal joinery and kitchen fittings The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
+Some areas are formed in solid concrete.
+Sub Floor: No sub floor access was available.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch. carpets or floor coverings were lifted.
+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
+No

-No 1 loors including sub floors carpets or floor coverings were lifted.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are formed with suspended timber joists being overlaid with timber tongue and groove flooring.
-Sub Floor: No sub floor access was available.
-Internal joinery and kitchen fittings Kitchen units were visually inspected excluding appliances.
-The internal doors consist of flush timber and timber/glazed style.
-The facings and skirtings are of flush style.
-The kitchen is fitted with a range of base and wall mounted units having compatible worktops.
-Chimney breasts and fireplaces The original fireplace openings within the property have been blocked.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+The internal doors consist of timber panel and timber-glazed style.
+The facings and skirtings are of moulded style.
+The kitchen is fitted with a range of base and wall mounted units having compatible worktops and integrated appliances.

+Chimney breasts and fireplaces Visually inspected.
+No testing of the flues or fittings was carried out.
+There are open fire places in the living and dining rooms.
+There are disused fireplaces in other rooms.
+All other original fireplace openings have been blocked.

 Internal decorations Visually inspected.
 The internal walls and ceilings mostly have a papered and painted finish.
-The internal joinery finishes are finished in paint and varnish.
+The internal joinery is finished in paint and varnish.

 Cellars There are no cellars.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off the surveyor will state that in the report and will not turn them on.
+Main supply installed.
+The electricity fusebox is located in a living room cupboard.

+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Main supply installed.
-The electricity fusebox is located in a hallway cupboard.
-Gas Mains supply installed.
+Mains supply installed.
 The gas meter is located in an external box.